-10-15.
-Read Electronic Manufacturer ID & Device ID (REMS)
+(15) Read Electronic Manufacturer ID & Device ID (REMS)

-The REMS instruction is an alternative to the Release from Deep Power-down/Device ID instruction that provides both the JEDEC assigned manufacturer ID and the specific device ID.
+The REMS instruction is an alternative to the Release from Power-down/Device ID instruction that provides both the JEDEC assigned manufacturer ID and the specific device ID.

-The REMS instruction is very similar to the Release from Deep Power-down/Device ID instruction.
+The REMS instruction is very similar to the Release from Power-down/Device ID instruction.
 The instruction is initiated by driving the CS# pin low and shift the instruction code "90h" followed by two dummy bytes and one bytes address (A7~A0).
-After that, the Manufacturer ID for Macronix (C2h) and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in "Figure 27.
-Read Electronic Manufacturer & Device ID (REMS) Sequence (Command 90)".
-The Device ID values are listed in Table of "Table 6.
-ID Definitions".
-If the one-byte address is initially set to 01h, the device ID will be read first and then followed by the Manufacturer ID.
+After that, the Manufacturer ID for Macronix (C2h) and the Device ID are shifted out on the falling edge of SCLK with Most Significant Bit (MSB) first as shown in Figure 26.
+The Device ID values are listed in Table 5.
+ID Definitions.
+If the one-byte address is initially set to 01h, then the device ID will be read first and then followed by the Manufacturer ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving CS# high.

-Table 6.
+Table 5.
 ID Definitions

+Command Type MX25V2006E

 RDID Command manufacturer ID memory type memory density

-RDID Command C2 20 11
+RDID Command C2 20 12

 RES Command electronic ID

-RES Command 10
+RES Command 11

-REMS Command manufacturer ID device ID
+REMS Command manufac device ID

-REIVIS COMMAND C2 10
+KEIVIS COITIITIATIO С 11

-10-16.
-Read SFDP Mode (RDSFDP)
+(16) Read SFDP Mode (RDSFDP)